CIVIL RIGHTS AND REMEDIES

 (5) Any person who, having dealt on the faith of an erroneous registration, has suffered loss or damage by the exercise of the power conferred on the Registrar by this section shall, subject to section 158, be entitled to be compensated from the assurance fund for the land of which he has been deprived and for any improvement made thereon by him or by any predecessor in title, and may bring an action for the recovery of such compensation.

-(7) When any person so summoned neglects or refuses to show cause, or to deliver up the certificate or duplicate lease, as directed by the court, the Registrar may, if the circumstances of the case so require, issue a replacement certificate in the same manner, and having the same effect, as provided by section 43 in the case of certificates which have been lost or destroyed or issue a subsidiary certificate of title for the lease.
+(7) When any person so summoned neglects or refuses to show cause, or to deliver up the certificate of title, subsidiary certificate of title or duplicate lease, as directed by the court, the Registrar may, if the circumstances of the case so require, issue a new certificate of title or a new subsidiary certificate of title in the same manner, and having the same effect, as provided by section 43 in the case of certificates of title, subsidiary certificates of title or duplicate leases which have been lost, mislaid, destroyed or that are being improperly or wrongfully withheld.

 (8) In this section, “correction” includes cancellation and the addition of matter which has been omitted.